ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/fields.rst

      - TRUE
      - "jsmith"
    * - summary
-     - The data contained in the Artifact
+     - The summary (i.e., name) of the Artifact
      - String
      - TRUE
      - TRUE
      - "badguy.com"
    * - taskId
-     - The ID of the Task corresponding to the Artifact
+     - The ID of the Task to which the Artifact belongs
      - Integer
      - FALSE
      - FALSE
      - 1, 2, 3
    * - taskXid
-     - The XID of the Task corresponding to the Artifact
+     - The XID of the Task to which the Artifact belongs
      - String
      - FALSE
      - FALSE
      - "d7dafb59-bf74-46fe-bf18-8da14cc59219"
-   * - type
+   * - type [3]_
-     - The Artifact's data type
+     - The Artifact's type
      - String
      - TRUE
      - FALSE
      - "URL"

-To view a list of available Artifact data types, use the following query and refer to the ``type`` field:
+..
+[1] When adding an Artifact to a Case, you must include either the ``caseId`` or ``caseXid`` field in the body of the POST request.
+Only one needs to be included in the body of the POST request, but both can be included, if desired.

-``OPTIONS /v3/artifacts/``
+..
+[2] To retrieve the name of a Task's Artifact Field(s), send a request in the following format and review the ``name`` field for each Artifact Field contained within the ``configTask`` object in the response: ``GET /v3/tasks/{taskId}``.

-Alternatively, refer to `Artifact Types <https://docs.threatconnect.com/en/latest/rest_api/v3/case_management/artifact_types/artifact_types.html>`_ for instructions on retrieving available Artifact types.
+..
+[3] To retrieve a list of available Artifact types, send the following request and review the ``type`` field in the response: ``OPTIONS /v3/artifacts``.
+You can also retrieve a list of available Artifact types by sending the following request: ``GET /v3/artifactTypes``.

 .. note::
-    \*When creating an Artifact, either ``caseId`` or ``caseXid`` must be included in the body of the POST request.
-Only one needs to be included in the body of the POST request, but both can be included, if desired.
+    If adding an Artifact to a Task, you do not need to specify the ID of the Case to which the Task belongs in your request.
+You only need to specify the ID or XID of the Task to which the Artifact will be added.